 We come back regularly throughout the year to ensure the spiders don’t come back.
 If you see any spider activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!

-The main reason spiders infest homes in is to find and kill insects.
+The main reason spiders infest homes is to find and kill insects.
 By knocking down their webs and getting rid of insects, you’ll get rid of spiders.

 Vacuuming frequently can help scare away both insects and spiders.
 But Fox Pest Control has the most efficient and effective solutions for spider extermination over the long term.
 Call today for a free quote.